Homasar

-Homasar (هماسر, also Romanized as Homāsar) is a village in Lisar Rural District, Kargan Rud District, Talesh County, Gilan Province, Iran.
+Homasar (هماسر, also Romanized as Homāsar) is a yaylak and village in Lisar Rural District, Kargan Rud District, Talesh County, Gilan Province, Iran.

 At the 2006 census, its population was 24, in 5 families.
+The following census in 2011 reported a permanent population of 0, stating that it is populated from May to October.
+The 2016 census measured the permanent population of the village as less than 4 households.